 I am a professional model.
 When I tell people this, the eyes-rolls I sometimes get in response reflect a common thought How is that a job?

 Art is a career because there is a market.
-The next response I am usually asked: why a professional model and not just a hobbyist ?

 I get to make art every day by collaborating with inspired and skilled artists wherever I go.
 That is the glamorous part of my work, and it is really what makes everything else worth it 🙂 .